ta3ag/lbd/docs/BackendTutorial/source/optimize.rst

 By getMBB() in MachineOperand, you can get the MBB address.
 For the member functions of MachineOperand, please check include/llvm/CodeGen/MachineOperand.h
-Let's run Chapter12_1/ with ch12_1.cpp to explain it easier.
+Let's run Chapter12_1/ with ch12_1.cpp for explanation.

 .. rubric:: lbdex/InputFiles/ch12_1.cpp
 .. literalinclude:: ../lbdex/InputFiles/ch12_1.cpp